 Generally, a lower percentage is seen positively by lenders.
 It is recommended to try and keep your credit utilisation below 30% to improve your chances of getting your loan application approved.

-Establishing a good credit score is essential for your overall financial picture.
+Establishing a good credit score in Malaysia is essential for your overall financial picture.
 With a good credit score, it is easier for your credit cards, loans, mortgages, and more to be approved.

 Moreover, a good credit score can be especially helpful when facing an unexpected financial crisis, such as a layoff.
 Banks will see you as a responsible borrower and may increase the loan amount you can apply for.